Strategic reference

 • define a North Star

-• work in small governed slices
+• work in small governed work items

 • apply playbooks